ziyaanrupani/project_website_analysis/README.md

 ## Recommendations

 * It's uncertain if an increase in web traffic is due to the introduction of the new lander-1 page.
-It's important to evaluate if bids for paid traffic were consistent.
-It is also worth comparing the ratio of return customers before vs. after lander-1.
+    * It's important to evaluate if bids for paid traffic were consistent.
+    * It is also worth comparing the ratio of return customers before vs. after lander-1.

+* Determine if certain paid traffic is more effective at increasing viewers as well as decreasing the conversion rate in them placing an order.

 *  Evaluate the changes between the two billing pages and apply necessary steps to the items page, further up the natural pathway of customers.
+    *  Conduct testing on the items page by changing the layout, descriptions, and icon sizes to reduce drop-offs.

+ * Analyze the quality of traffic periodically, especially organic vs paid traffic to evaluate customer trends.